blacksenator/carddav2fb/README.md

 ### Upload contact pictures

-Uploading can also be included in uploading phonebook:
+Uploading can also be included in uploading phone book:

 ```console
 ./carddav2fb run -i